 If you want to ask us to cover your care for a longer period of time, you will need to use the appeals process to make this request.
-Before you start, understand what you need to do and what the deadlines are. ☐ Follow the process.
-Each step in the first two levels of the appeals process is explained below ☐ Meet the deadlines.
+Before you start, understand what you need to do and what the deadlines are.

+- □ Follow the process.
+Each step in the first two levels of the appeals process is explained below. - □ Meet the deadlines.
 The deadlines are important.
 Be sure that you understand and follow the deadlines that apply to things you must do.
 There are also deadlines our plan must follow.
 (If you think we are not meeting our deadlines, you can file a complaint.
-Section 10 of this chapte tells you how to file a complaint.) □ Ask for help if you need it.
+Section 10 of this chapter tells you how to file a complaint.)

+Ask for help if you need it.
 If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the back cover of this booklet).
 Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).

 During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal and decides whether to change the decision made by our plan.

-STEP 1: Make your Level 1 Appeal: contact the Quality Improvement Organization for your state and ask for a review.
+Step 1: Make your Level 1 Appeal: contact the Quality Improvement Organization for your state and ask for a review.
 You must act quickly.

-What is the Quality Improvement Organization? ☐ This organization is a group of doctors and other health care experts who are paid by the Federal government.
+What is the Quality Improvement Organization?

+This organization is a group of doctors and other health care experts who are paid by the Federal government.
 These experts are not part of our plan.
 They check on the quality of care received by people with Medicare and review plan decisions about when it's time to stop covering certain kinds of medical care.

 How can you contact this organization?

 The written notice you received tells you how to reach this organization.
 (Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2, Section 4, of this booklet.)

 What should you ask for?

-Ask this organization for a "fast-track appeal" (to do an independent review) of whether it is medically appropriate for us to end coverage for your medical services.
-Your deadline for contacting this organization. ☐ You must contact the Quality Improvement Organization to start your appeal no later than noon of the day after you receive the written notice telling you when we will stop covering your care. ☐ If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to us instead.
+□ Ask this organization for a "fast-track appeal" (to do an independent review) of whether it is medically appropriate for us to end coverage for your medical services.

+Your deadline for contacting this organization.

+- □ You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage. - □ If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to file an appeal, you must make an appeal directly to us instead.
 For details about this other way to make your appeal, see Section 8.5.

-STEP 2: The Quality Improvement Organization conducts an independent review of your case.
+Step 2: The Quality Improvement Organization conducts an independent review of your case.